organisciak/dissertation/document/6_subjective.md

     recommendation is performed.
 The purpose is to guess a requester's
     opinions on images of
-    a) online shopping results (specifically,salt-shakers), and
+    a) online shopping results (specifically, salt-shakers), and
     b) restaurant meal offerings.

 -   *Text-highlighting:* Measuring the protocols in a more difficult and